 - Up to a $100 credit for Global Entry or TSA PreCheck

 - Fly on any airline or stay in any hotel with no blackout dates

 - Capital One Venture Miles never expire

 - The card does not charge foreign transaction fees

 - Click Here to get more information about this card.

 This is a solid addition to the Capital One Venture Rewards credit card.
-The card does have an annual fee of $95, but it is waived for the first year of card membership.
-This means you can effectively get free Global Entry or TSA PreCheck (which is good for five years) while trying the card out for the first year at no cost.
-Since Global Entry includes TSA PreCheck it makes sense to apply for Global Entry in most situations.
+And since Global Entry includes TSA PreCheck it makes sense to apply for Global Entry in most situations.

-Most of the other credit cards in the marketplace offering a rebate for Global Entry or TSA PreCheck do not waive the annual fee for the first year which gives a strong upper hand to Capital One.
+Most of the other credit cards in the marketplace offering a rebate for Global Entry or TSA PreCheck have a much higher annual fee which gives a strong upper hand to Capital One.
 Further, the 50,000-mile sign-up bonus is a great way to save $500 on flight deals booked right here at Thrifty Traveler or at Thrifty Traveler Premium.

 Capital One has just made a strong play to compete with other credit cards charging a similar annual fee.
 Most notably the Chase Sapphire Preferred card which doesn’t include a free Global Entry or TSA PreCheck benefit.
 This sign-up bonus alone on the Capital One Venture card is worth $500 towards travel, adding this new benefit can give you up to $600 in value before ever having to pay an annual fee.
 Click Here to get more information about this card.